alexa/alexa-auto-sdk/platforms/android/modules/alexa/README.md

 SupportedPlaybackOperation.REWIND,
 SupportedPlaybackOperation.START_OVER
 ```
+>**Note:** Currently PLAY/PAUSE/STOP will always be supported for a source.
+Passing null will allow ALL supported operations for the source.

 ## Handling Local Media Sources <a id ="handling-local-media-sources"></a>

 The `LocalMediaSource` interface allows the platform to register a local media source by type(`BLUETOOTH`, `USB`, `LINE_IN`, `AM_RADIO` etc.).
 Registering a local media source allows playback control of a source via Alexa (e.g. "Alexa, play the CD player") or via button press through through the PlaybackController interface, if desired.
-It will also enable playback initiation via Alexa by frequency, channel, or preset for relevant source types (e.g. "Alexa, play 98.7 FM")
+It will also enable playback initiation via Alexa by frequency, channel, or preset for relevant source types (e.g. "Alexa, play 98.7 FM").

->**Note:** Currently, United States English (`en_US`) is the only supported locale for Auto SDK local media source control with Alexa.

 The following is an example of registering a CD player local media source using type `Source.COMPACT_DISC`: